- conforms_to::[[Observation Form Contract]]

 A recurring observation across sustained plural-contributor knowledge communities holds that approximately five of every twenty first-cycle contributors continue to a second cycle — a ~25% continuation rate, with most of the attrition concentrated at the first-to-second transition rather than across subsequent cycles.
 The observation recurs across multiple communities of comparable scale; it has served as a reality check against more optimistic sustainability narratives.
 The record's limit is that it is a summary across participant experience rather than a controlled measurement of any single community.

 A four-tier cascade reported for a large-scale online community — approximately 300,000 members producing approximately 30,000 active users producing approximately 3,000 regular contributors producing approximately 30 sustained long-term contributors — was developed across years of direct community observation and is summarized in Allen's 2008 Power Laws post.
+Each tier is approximately 10% of the one above it; four tiers with a consistent ~10× drop-off is the specific shape power-law distributions take when measured with enough dynamic range.
 The cascade's sharpest tier transition by absolute attrition is the 3,000-to-30 step (the second-to-long-term-contributor transition); the sharpest tier transition by contributor effort is the first-to-second transition, where contributors who produced once must decide whether the community is worth returning to.
 The two transitions sit on top of each other in the cascade and are distinct processes: the 30:1 compound scarcity across tiers reflects the structural distribution; the first-to-second drop-off reflects the specific decision point where a contributor's initial experience becomes a returning pattern or does not.

 The record's limits are substantive.
-Both sources are anecdotal across participants' direct experience; no controlled study is available.
+Both attrition-specific sources are anecdotal across participants' direct experience; no controlled study is available.
 The ~25% figure is approximate and community-specific; other communities may show substantially different continuation rates.
-The direction of the attrition — that the first-to-second transition is where most communities thin — is the durable finding across the reviewed cases.
-The specific ratio is not.
+A sustained community of comparable scale showing genuinely flat distribution — where the top 10% of contributors produce only approximately 10% of the content — would revise the broader power-law claim; a methodological critique that re-interprets observed power laws as measurement artifacts would revise the distributional finding at the interpretive layer.
+The direction of both the distributional shape and the first-to-second-cycle attrition is the durable finding across the reviewed cases.
+The specific ratios are not.

 What Would Revise It